Steadfast in Our Mission

 Don Yuen is Director of Analytical Development at Cellares.
 He has more than 10 years of experience in assay development, working on molecular control of lymphangiogenesis and CAR-T therapies.
 At Pfizer/Allogene, he was the group leader, overseeing the development of CAR-T product phenotyping assays.
 He earned a bachelor’s degree and a Ph.D. in biochemistry with honors from The Chinese University of Hong Kong.
 Following his doctoral degree work there, he was a postdoctoral research fellow at the University of California, Berkeley, and the Cleveland Clinic.

-Mike DeRenzi is Director of Mechanical Engineering at Cellares.
+Mike DeRenzi is VP of Development at Cellares.
 He has more than 15 years of experience working in product development and servicing diverse market segments including the medical and life science fields.
 Prior to joining Cellares, he served as Director of Engineering at Purigen Biosystems.
 Previous roles include Project Director at Acorn Product Development and stints in life science and green technology start-ups.
 He earned a bachelor’s degree in mechanical engineering from the University of California, Santa Barbara, and a master’s degree in mechanical engineering from the University of California, San Diego.

 Daniele Malleo, PhD